 We believe that must change.
 In order for conservation to be a success, the community must be involved.
 But for them to be involved, they must first experience the magic that the natural world has to offer.
 We cannot expect people to protect what they have not yet experienced.

 Connected Planet Foundation are working alongside our partners, Nourish Eco Village, South Africa and Semadep Foundation, Kenya, to sponsor educational conservation experiences for schools within these communities.
 We have funded immersive conservation trips for young people into Kruger National Park and the great Maasai Mara game reserve so that young people can experience the wonders that are on their doorstep.
 We firmly believe that through building this connection with wildlife and the environment, young people will grow up as custodians for our planet and become the conservationists of the future.

-Want to support children living on the edge of the famous Kruger National Park or give wildlife experiences to young Maasai children in Kenya?
+Want to support children living on the edge of the famous Kruger National Park or learn about Maasai culture from Maasai children themselves?
 Our school partnership programme gives schools in the UK a unique opportunity to partner with schools linked to our partner organisations in both South Africa and Kenya.
-This will give schools a wonderful chance to learn about culture in different parts of the world as well as sharing environmental ideas and stories.
+This will give schools a wonderful chance to learn about culture in different parts of the world as well as sharing each others wildlife heritage and stories.
 Schools in the UK will also have the opportunity to fundraise for their partnered school by sponsoring conservation trips and educational materials.

 These trips have the ability to change the lives of these young people and help to connect as many people to nature as possible.
 If you know of a school that would be interested then please get in touch.